Medical Expert Systems Demos

 Medical expert systems provide a way of sharing specialist expert knowledge with a wide audience.
 VisiRule offers a way to make that invaluable medical knowledge directly useable, 24x7, by people maybe without easy access to healthcare professionals, on standard devices, in the form of interactive expert systems applications.

-Expert systems software has been around for many years and provides a rules-based approach to knowledge capture and execution.
+Expert System Software solutions has been around for many years and provides a rules-based approach to knowledge capture and execution.

 Tumour, Node and Metastasis (TNM) staging

 The stage of a cancer tells you how big it is and whether it has spread.
 Knowing the stage helps your doctor decide which treatment you need.